techiemum/T1A3/development-log.md

 -it would be easier for user to select price from list rather than putting their own price -created hash with list of item names and prices and will display as a  list to user

+16/11/2019

+- added colorize gem and apply to first section of the app -